‘Ironheart’: Three-Episode Premiere Uncovers Riri Williams’ Link to Iron Man

 What is Ironheart about?

-Set after the events of Black Panther: Wakanda Forever, Ironheart follows Riri Williams as she returns to her hometown of Chicago.
-Determined to shape her own future and feeling stifled by the rigid curriculum at MIT, she decides to focus her efforts on building her own version of the Iron Man armor.
+Set after the events of Black Panther: Wakanda Forever, Ironheart follows Riri Williams as she returns to her hometown of Chicago after a disastrous turn of events at MIT.
+Determined to shape her own future, she decides to focus her efforts on building her own Iron Man armor.
 However, her brilliance doesn’t stay under the radar for long.

 The series will also tackle themes of magic vs. tech, as Riri gets swept up in the world of magic and magic users.
-In the trailer, runes are heavily used by Riri as they appear in the visor of her suit, on the suit itself, and on various tools in her workshop.
+Part of the source of The Hood’s powers originate from his cloak, which has mystical properties.

 Disney+